cheatfreak47/BetterSADX-bits/README.md

 # BetterSADX-bits

-This is some bits and pieces from BetterSADX- at the moment nothing is here, but I might use this repo soon for the stuff mentioned in the repo description.
+This is some bits and pieces from BetterSADX- at the moment very is here in the actual repo- however.

-Other things like- BetterSADX_version, and several others might end up here as well.
+This is currently being used as an issue tracker and todo list for upcoming BetterSADX version(s).

+The releases section is where _exclusive_ BetterSADX mods are posted publically outside of the BetterSADX patch.
+Probably going to use this as the listed update URL once the mod updater gets implemented.